 Hotel 2030 is a platform for discussing, developing and acting on future changes for the hotel and hospitality industry.

-Born out of a global open foresight project, as well as continuing to share further research and industry perspectives, Hotel 2030 also provides advisory support to leading organisations across the sector.
+Born out of the future agenda global open foresight project coupled with further research and industry perspectives, Hotel 2030 shares insights on emerging changes and also provides advisory support to leading organisations across the sector.

-On this site you will find insights from recent and ongoing research into changes in the hotel sector and details of support currently being provided by the Hotel 2030 Team, as well as links to useful books, articles and talks.
+On this site you will find insights from recent and ongoing research into changes in the hotel sector and details of support currently being provided by Hotel 2030.

 Future Agenda – Future of Travel and Hospitality